ALU Primer

 Reminder: minuend - subtrahend = difference

 Again, with two’s complement, you simply flip the bits of the subtrahend and add 1 to it, to get the negative representation of a number.
 And it just now becomes a matter of adding the transformed number to the minuend.
-This is exactly what the binary subtractor does.
+A binary subtractor follows exactly that process.

 This circuit serves as a subtractor when M = 1 and as an adder when M = 0.
-The subtractor takes the 2’s complement of B(By first reversing all bits and adding M = 1), and adds it to A. Only a XOR gate is added to each bit of an Adder’s second input to convert it to a Subtractor.
+The subtractor takes the 2’s complement of B (by first reversing all bits and adding M = 1) and adds it to A. You convert an adder to a subtractor simply by placing an XOR gate at each bit of the adder’s second input.

 For the sake of simplicity, let’s consider a 4-bit ALU subtracting 0001(1) from 0110(6).
 First let’s compute the subtraction “by hand”: